danielgindi/node-optimize/README.md

 ## What's in the bag

-* `options.ignoreRequired` -> Tell it which files to ignore in the process of expanding the `require` calls.
+* `options.ignore` -> Tell it which files to ignore in the process of expanding the `require` calls.
 * Automatically ignores core modules, or modules from `node_modules`.
 * Currently handles only JavaScript files.
 * Functionality of `require` statements stay the same - loading on demand, loading once, and synthesizing the `module` global object.